 It therefore follows that there are no circumstances where an individual Member can issue an instruction to the Clerk or a Contractor.
 Likewise, a Member must never act "on behalf of the Council" in the organisation of any function or service.
-Particular care should be taken in letters/comments to the Press, to ensure they understand you speak as a "Councillor" and not on behalf of the Council as a whole.
-Generally, the Clerk on behalf of the Council issues Press statements.
+Particular care should be taken in letters/comments to the Press, to ensure it is clear whether you speak as a "Councillor" or in your private capacity.
+The Clerk is responsible for issuing Press statements on behalf of the Council.

-The Role of the Clerk
+3. The Role of the Clerk

-The role of the Clerk is twofold, for which they are accountable to the Council.
-Firstly, they are the professional advisor to the Council on matters of policy and, secondly, the executor of Council policy, i.e. in carrying out the instructions of the Council.
+The Clerk is accountable to the Council rather than any individual Councillor, not even the Chair.
+The Clerk is the professional advisor to the Council on matters of policy and delivers the Council's decisions i.e. carries out the instructions of the Council.

-The Clerk takes no part in the decision making of the council except that they provide the independent and unbiased information to support the council in its decision making.
+The Clerk takes no part in the decision making of the council except to provide independent and unbiased information to ensure that councillors are able to make knowledgeable decisions.

-How These Roles Work in Practice
+4. How These Roles Work in Practice

-Members take decisions on matters of major policy at meetings of the Council, after having considered the recommendations of any Committee.
-Any Committee will, in turn, have considered the recommendations of the Clerk.
-Members, take decisions on policy matters of more limited significance at meetings of any Committees, after having considered the recommendations of the Clerk and depending on their delegated powers.
-Within the framework of policies decided by Members, either at full Council or Committees level, the Clerk, often in consultation with the Chairman, will take many decisions every working day.
+Members take decisions on matters of major policy at meetings of the Council, considering the recommendations of any Committee or staff.
+Committees take decisions on policy matters of more limited significance at their meetings having considered the advice and recommendations of the Clerk.
+Depending on their delegated powers, some decisions at committee require the endorsement of full Council.
+Within the framework of Council policies, either at full Council or Committees level, the Clerk, often in consultation with the Chair, will take many decisions every working day.
 Most of these decisions will be concerned with the day-to-day management of services to the public, but others will be concerned with more important matters.

-Statutory Powers and Duties
+5. Statutory Powers and Duties

 The Council derives its powers from statute.
 A few of these are mandatory (i.e. the Council must carry them out) but most are discretionary (i.e. the Council can carry them out if it wishes).
 In all cases, both Members and Officers must work within the law.
-The Clerk will act as advisor to the council to ensure that it acts legally at all times.
-From time to time this may mean the Clerk advising members during a meeting to alert members to possible legal issues in the decision-making process.
+The Clerk will act as advisor to the Council to ensure that it acts legally at all times.
+From time to time this may mean the Clerk offers further advice during a meeting to alert Councillors to possible legal issues which arise during debate and in the decision-making process.

-Summary
+6. Summary

-- Members are responsible for making Council policy, but do not have executive authority. - The Clerk is responsible for advising Members on the making of Council policy and for ensuring that such policy is carried out. - The Council's Terms of Reference determines which Committee, if any, deals with particular matters, and at which level decisions are taken. - Many matters are delegated to the Clerk, who can make decisions on them working within established Council policies. - The day-to-day management of services is the responsibility of the Clerk. - Both Members and the Clerk must work within the law.
+- Members are responsible for making Council policy, but do not have executive authority. - The Clerk is responsible for advising Members on the making of Council policy and for ensuring that such policy is carried out. - When reaching decisions on any matter you must have regard to any relevant advice provided to you by the Clerk. - The Council's Terms of Reference determines which Committee, if any, deals with particular matters, and at which level decisions are taken. - Many matters are delegated to the Clerk, who can make decisions on them working within established Council policies. - The day-to-day management of services is the responsibility of the Clerk.

-Mutual respect between the Clerk and Members is essential in order for the Council to function effectively.
-Personal attacks on the Clerk should be avoided (and would be contrary to the Code of Conduct), as, under the convention of Local Government, Officers are unable to defend themselves from such comments in public. © CALC 2011
+• Both Members and the Clerk must work within the law. • Mutual respect between the Clerk and Members is essential in order for the Council to function effectively.
+Personal attacks on the Clerk should be avoided (and would be contrary to the Code of Conduct), as, under the convention of Local Government, Officers are unable to defend themselves from such comments in public.